Longitudinal Lesion Inpainting in Brain MRI via 3D Region Aware Diffusion: Introduction

 \section{Introduction}

 The longitudinal analysis of structural brain MRI is essential for monitoring neurodegenerative diseases.
 However, the appearance of lesions, whether new, resolving, or changing in size and/or pattern, often biases automated pipelines, such as longitudinal registration and atrophy measurements.
-To mitigate this, image inpainting, also known as lesion filling, is used to replace pathological regions with healthy-appearing tissue.
+To mitigate this, image inpainting, also known as lesion filling, replaces pathological regions with healthy-appearing tissue.

 Widely-used neuroimaging toolboxes such as NiftySeg \cite{cardoso2015} perform subject-specific optimization for joint tissue segmentation and lesion filling, often leveraging non-local means strategies \cite{guizard2015non}.
-While effective for small lesions, these traditional methods often struggle with complex anatomical structures or large cavities where local texture similarity is insufficient.
+While effective for small lesions, these methods struggle with complex anatomical structures or large cavities where local texture similarity is insufficient.

-Recent work has shifted toward deep generative models, with Denoising Diffusion Probabilistic Models (DDPMs) setting new benchmarks~\cite{lei2025lesiondiffusion,seo2025diffusion,liu2025pathopainter}.
-Methods like RePaint \cite{lugmayr2022repaint} demonstrated that unconditional diffusion priors could be repurposed for inpainting.
-In the medical domain, FastSurfer-LIT \cite{pollak2024} introduced a resolution-independent DDPM for brain lesion inpainting.
+Recent work has shifted toward deep generative models, with Denoising Diffusion Probabilistic Models (DDPMs) setting new benchmarks~\cite{lei2025lesiondiffusion,seo2025diffusion,liu2025pathopainter, ho2020denoising, zhang2026hieredit, liu2026region, vu2026inverfill}.
+RePaint \cite{lugmayr2022repaint} demonstrated that unconditional diffusion priors could be repurposed for inpainting, while BrushNet~\cite{ju2024brushnet} introduced dual-branch architectures to separate masked image features from noisy latents for cleaner preservation of unmasked regions.
+In the medical domain, FastSurfer-LIT \cite{pollak2024} introduced a resolution-independent DDPM for brain lesion inpainting, and LG-Net~\cite{tang2021lg} utilized learnable dynamic gate convolutions with feature-consistency losses specifically tailored for Multiple Sclerosis (MS) pathology.
+FastSurfer-LIT serves as the primary modern diffusion baseline for our evaluation, as it represents the leading resolution-independent generative approach in this domain.

 More recently, MSRepaint \cite{zhang2025arxive,zhang2025spie} have refined this using Conditional Denoising Diffusion Implicit Models (DDIMs).
 While these methods significantly improve anatomical fidelity, they are primarily cross-sectional or rely on multi-view averaging, which does not inherently enforce 3D volumetric continuity or utilize longitudinal priors.
-Furthermore,